cambiotraining/camstats/docs/glm-practical-logistic-binary.md

 <img src="glm-practical-logistic-binary_files/figure-html/unnamed-chunk-4-1.png" width="672" />

-It looks as though the variable glucose may have an effect on the results of the diabetes test since the positive test results seem to be slightly higher than the negative test results.
+It looks as though the patients with a positive diabetes test have slightly higher glucose levels than those with a negative diabetes test.

 We can visualise that differently by plotting all the data points as a classic binary response plot: